 - Eliminate Debt Before Retirement Age

 Debt can quickly destroy your bank balance during retirement, as you may not have an income to make the necessary repayments.
 Ensure your golden years are exactly that by aiming to eliminate debt before you hang up your work shoes for good.
 For example, you should aim to wipe off your mortgage, eradicate loans, and have savings in the bank to support your leisurely lifestyle.
+You can always get a debt consolidation loan if you need to.

 - Find Out the Price of Your Property